argrelay/argrelay/readme.md

 # What's this?

 An integration framework to provide contextual Tab-auto-completion<br/>
-and search for command line interfaces (CLI) in Bash shell.
+via structural search for command line interfaces (CLI) in Bash shell.

 <a name="argrelay-original-use-case"></a>
 ### Original use case